amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 ## Referencing (Aliasing)

-This example shows how to use referencing (or "aliasing") to reference a value -or an attribute– of a property and assign it to the value –or attribute– of another property.
+This example shows how to use referencing (or "aliasing") to reference a value -or an attribute– of a token and assign it to the value –or attribute– of another token.

 This is quite handy when you want to create a system that uses some basic design definitions (base colors, base font sizes, base scales, etc) but then exposes them in a more complex and detailed set of design tokens, typically to describe a complete UI pattern library.